cilium/cilium/Documentation/operations/upgrade.rst

 * KVStoreMesh is now enabled by default in Clustermesh.
   If you want to disable KVStoreMesh, set Helm value ``clustermesh.apiserver.kvstoremesh.enabled=false`` explicitly during the upgrade.
+* The default value of of ``CiliumLoadBalancerIPPool.spec.allowFirstLastIPs`` has been changed to ``yes``.
+  This means that unless explicitly configured otherwise, the first and last IP addresses of the IP pool are available for allocation.
+If you rely on the previous behavior, you should explicitly set ``allowFirstLastIPs: no`` in your IP pool configuration before the upgrade.

 Removed Options
 ~~~~~~~~~~~~~~~